Look out for the Good Journey Mark – where car-free visitors are welcome and enjoy a discount

 Scotland’s third biggest city makes a great hub for car-free adventures near and far.
 With its maritime heritage, medieval colleges, two picturesque rivers and miles of sandy beach, granite Aberdeen has plenty to see without leaving the city.
 But hop on a train or bus and you can explore all kinds of landscapes, from the clifftop castle of Dunnottar to the long slopes of Loch Ness.

 1. Maritime Museum and more

-Aberdeen has some fabulous free museums and galleries, some just a few steps from the railway station.
+Car-free adventures around Aberdeen start with fabulous free museums and galleries, some just a few steps from the railway station.
 Cross Guild Street outside the station and head up Carmelite Street.
 Already, you’re surrounded by grey granite buildings, twinkling on a sunny day as the light catches the specs of mica in the stone.
 Pop into the tourist info office for a map and bus advice.

 - The Maritime Museum and Art Gallery (both free) are just a short walk away.
 The gallery is due to reopen in November 2019 after a £30 million renovation.